-When you switch your dog’s diet from highly processed to fresh food, the long-term effects can include renewed enthusiasm for eating, a shinier coat, and, as many of our customers report, relief from long-term digestive issues like vomiting and diarrhea.
+When you switch your dog’s diet from highly processed to fresh food, the long-term effects can include renewed enthusiasm for eating, a shinier coat, and, as many of our customers report, improved poops and healthy digestion.

 While you’re in the process of transitioning your dog’s food, however, they may experience some mild, temporary stomach upset.
 Some dogs transition with no issues at all.
-But for some, drastically improving their diet can take some adjustment from their digestive system!
+But for some, any change in diet can take some adjustment from their digestive system.

 Here’s a quick guide to what’s normal during this time, and what may be a sign of another digestive issue.

 Poop: What to watch for

 What’s normal poop in general

 First, it helps to have an idea of what’s “normal” before you factor in a diet change.

 As a rule, if your dog’s stools are generally firm, log-shaped, easy to scoop, and a chocolate-brown color, those are all good signs and point to a healthy digestive tract.
 Research shows that dogs eating fresh food actually have smaller poops than those eating a diet of kibble!